JamesRickards-Canada/Semigroup-Reciprocity/README.md

 * ```cfracsearch```: a separate C program used to compute positive integers that cannot be denominators of rational numbers of the form $[0;4a_1,4a_2,...,4a_n,a_{n+1},1,2]$.
 This is essentially ```contfrac_tail_missing```, except it is parallelized, and therefore is much more efficient.

 ## Installation
+System requirements:
+* Linux/Mac: none that I am aware of;
+* Windows: you need to be running PARI/GP through WSL.
+See this [tutorial](https://pari.math.u-bordeaux.fr/PDF/PARIwithWindows.pdf) for how to set this up.

 ### Main PARI/GP package:

-1. ```git clone``` this repository, and enter the folder created.

-2. You need to know where the version of PARI/GP you want to use is installed.
-The default location is inside /usr/local, but this may change based on your Linux distro, or if you want to use it through SageMath.
-If you think it is installed in the default location, you can simply call ```make```.
+You need to know where the version of PARI/GP you want to use is installed, in particular, the file ```pari.cfg```.
+The default location is ```/usr/local/lib/pari/pari.cfg```.
+* If this is the correct location, call ```make``` to build the project.

-3. Otherwise, call ```make setup``` to search for the correct files.
+* Otherwise, call ```make setup``` to search for the location of the file.
 By default the program searches in ```/usr```, but there is a chance it is not installed there (this sometimes happens on a server).
 If this is the case, you can supply an alternate location.

-4. If the program finds potential matches, it will ask you to confirm which files are correct, and saves them to "pari_loc.txt".
+* If the program finds potential matches, it will ask you to confirm which files are correct, and saves them to ```paricfg_loc.txt```.
 Once this step completes, a call to ```make``` will compile the project!
-Modifying the program (e.g. via ```git pull```) won't require redoing this setup, unless the version of PARI/GP or Sage you use changes.
+Modifying the program (e.g. via ```git pull```) won't require redoing this setup, unless the version of PARI/GP you use changes.

-5. Call ```gp semigroup``` to start gp and load the methods. ```?semigroup``` accesses the help
+Call ```gp semigroup``` to start gp and load the methods. ```?semigroup``` accesses the help.

-6. Call ```make clean``` to clean up the object files (.o) created.
+Call ```make clean``` to clean up the object files (.o) created.

 ### cfracsearch

 1. After cloning the repository, call ```make cfracsearch``` to compile it.

-2. Call ```./cfracsearch 10 5000 8``` to compute the missing denominators between 10 and 5000 (inclusive), using 8 threads (with reference to Corollary 2.20 and Conjecture 2.21 of the [paper](https://arxiv.org/abs/2401.01860)).
+2. Call ```./cfracsearch 10 5000 8``` to compute the missing denominators between 10 and 5000 (inclusive), using 8 threads (with reference to Corollary 2.21 and Conjecture 2.22 of the [paper](https://arxiv.org/abs/2401.01860)).

 ## Troubleshooting installation

 * **No library found**: the files were not found in the search location.
 Try asking to search in "/", which searches everywhere.
 This will be slow, but is guaranteed to find the correct files, if they exist.
 * **Wrong version**: Maybe you found the libraries, but there were warnings with ```make```.
 The likely cause is the version of PARI/GP you found was too old.
 If there are multiple copies of PARI/GP on your computer, then perhaps you chose the wrong one!
-Check the shared object file created: it will be called "libsemigroup-X-Y.so", where "X.Y" is the version of PARI/GP in the libraries.
+Check the shared object file created: it will be called "libsemigroup-X-Y-Z.so", where "X.Y.Z" is the version of PARI/GP in the libraries.
 If this does not match the version you are using, then you found the wrong one!
 * **Miscellaneous**: when you compile with ```make```, object files (.o) are created.
 However, if the underlying code did not change, then nothing will happen.
 If you change the version of PARI/GP you are working with (or perhaps, trying different installations), then you should call ```make clean``` in between to clear out these object files.
 Otherwise, recompiling will do nothing!
 * If you are still having issues with installation, please get in touch, and I will try to help sort it out!